localstack/docs/content/en/docs/Integrations/pulumi/index.md

 ### Deploy the stack to LocalStack

 Make sure your LocalStack is running.
-For the example stack the only required service is S3.
+For the example stack, the only required service is S3.
 After updating the stack configuration, and starting localstack, you can run:

 ```bash